Extremes of nonstationary Gaussian fluid queues

 {Krzysztof D\c{e}bicki, Mathematical Institute, University of Wroc\l aw, pl.
 Grunwaldzki 2/4, 50-384 Wroc\l aw, Poland}

 {\bf Abstract:} This contribution investigates asymptotic properties of transient queue length process

-in Gaussian fluid queueing model, where input process $X$ is modeled by a centered Gaussian process with stationary increments, $c>0$ is the output rate and $x=Q(0)\ge0$.
-More specifically, under some mild conditions on $X$, exact asymptotics of
+in Gaussian fluid queueing model, where input process $X$ is modeled by a centered Gaussian process with stationary increments and $c>0$ is the output rate.
+More specifically, under some mild conditions on $X$ and $Q(0)=x\ge0$, the exact asymptotics of

 as $u\to\infty$, is derived.
 The play between $u$ and $T_u$ leads to two qualitatively different regimes: (A) short-time horizon when $T_u$ is relatively small with respect to $u$; (B) moderate- or long-time horizon when $T_u$ is asymptotically much larger than $u$.
 As a by-product, some implications for the speed of convergence to stationarity of the considered model are discussed.